HOME

 When he served as a visiting professor of economics and public policy at the University of Pittsburgh’s Semester at Sea Program, Dr. Mendis penned a regular column for The Asian American Press based on his intercultural voyages around the world.
 Subsequently, he authored a book Glocalization: The Human Side of Globalization as if the Washington Consensus Mattered (foreword by Sir Arthur Clarke, King’s College, London).
 From the proceeds of the sales of his books, Dr. Mendis established the tsunami scholarships in Sri Lanka—matched by financial contributions made available by the late Sir Arthur C. Clarke who resided on the island.

 His other international research and teaching activities comprise service as a distinguished visiting professor at the Universities of Anhui, Guangzhou, Nanjing, Peking, Shandong, Tongji, Wuhan, and Zhejiang.
 Moreover, Dr. Mendis has lectured at more than 25 universities as well as national and provincial academies in China.
-He has visited every province of China, and for his research on ancient Chinese culture and philosophy, Dr. Mendis was honored with China’s International Confucius Award by the PRC.
+He has visited every province of China, and for his research on ancient Chinese culture and philosophy, Dr. Mendis was honored with China’s International Confucius Award by PRC.

 He was an advisor to the Harvard International Review, an editor of The Public Manager, and a counselor to the Harvard Kennedy School Alumni DC Council.
 Dr. Mendis also served as a consulting advisor to The Encyclopedia of the Sri Lankan Diaspora, which included writing the chapter on the United States, at the National University of Singapore.